 From the interest in the Q&A sessions, shareholder questions to the Company and shareholder attendance at General Meetings, the Board believe that good communication with shareholders has been and will continue to be successfully achieved.

-The Company operates in two countries which are far apart both geographically and in recent history, Romania and Zimbabwe.
-It follows that the strategy for identifying the interests of stakeholders and the Company itself differ substantially between the two regimes.
+The Company operates in three countries that are far apart both geographically and in recent history, Romania, Tajikistan and Zimbabwe.
+It follows that the strategy for identifying the interests of stakeholders and the Company itself differs substantially between the three regimes.
 The mining sector in Romania suffered a sharp decline at the end of the communist era.
 Old technology and mining methods meant that production costs tended to exceed the value of the end product, forcing most mines to close, despite having, in many cases, valuable ore bodies.
 The strategy of Vast is to re-evaluate such closed mines with a view to bringing them back into production.
-As historic mining areas, there is an existing local workforce which has a history of mining and welcomes new employment opportunities.
-Other than main Board Directors, the whole of the management and workforce has been recruited locally, and subcontractors are also local firms.
+As historic mining areas, there is an existing local workforce that has a history of mining and welcomes new employment opportunities.
+Other than the main Board Directors, the whole of the management and workforce has been recruited locally, and subcontractors are also local firms.

 Zimbabwe has experienced a long period of economic decline, but following a change in leadership the Board also sees opportunities for rapid expansion in that country.
 The main stakeholders identified are the State itself and the local communities in mining areas.
 In particular, while unemployment is high and new employment is welcomed, the Directors are also sensitive to the needs of local artisanal miners.
 While previous indigenisation rules no longer apply, the Directors understand the need to involve indigenous Zimbabweans at all levels, including equity.